dmagda/just-use-postgres-book/chapter03.md

 // Step 4: Initialize the working table with the non-recursive result working_table = non_recursive_result;

-// Step 5: Execute the recursive term until the working table is not empty
+// Step 5: Execute the recursive term while the working table is not empty
-// The working table is empty when the recursive condition resolves to true while (working_table is not empty) {
+// The working table is not empty while the recursive condition resolves to true while (working_table is not empty) {
     // Step 6: Evaluate the recursive term using the current working table as input.
     // The recursive term is the SQL query defined in the recursive CTE